 How to Reset iPhone 11 to Factory Settings

-Need a way to unlock your iPhone 7 (Plus) when it is disabled and prompts to connect to iTunes after too many wrong password entries?
+Need a way to unlock your iPhone 7 (Plus) when it is unavailable and prompts to connect to iTunes after too many wrong password entries?
 These ways help you get started.

 What you can do:

 Apple puts a high-rated security mechanism in each iPhone 7 device to prevent its owner from falling victim to a data breach.
 If someone attempts to unlock your phone too many times without correct passcode, it pops up an error message saying the iPhone 7 is disabled with a waiting period prompts before trying again.
-Once failed entries reach 10 times, "iPhone is Disabled connect to iTunes" error will inevitably appear, leaving no more chance to guess.
+Once failed entries reach 10 times, "iPhone is Disabled connect to iTunes" or "iPhone Unavailable Try Again" error will inevitably appear, leaving no more chance to guess.

 This is great for your data security.
 But what if you forgot the passcode to your iPhone 7 yourself?
 What do you do if your iPhone 7 is disabled after entering wrong passcode multiple times and asks you to connect to iTunes?